Travel the Oregon Trail

 Your students’ journey to Oregon begins in your classroom.
 First, your students will watch a short video (shown below) about the Five Big Questions of the Oregon Trail.
 They'll learn what the Oregon Trail was, when it happened, why immigrants faced such a dangerous journey, where they settled, and who were these immigrants.
 This video should be watched before the next activity.

-• The next item included in this activity is a series of “cards”.
+• Section 5 has two items within it.
+First, there is a series of “cards”.
 These cards show students what is available at the General Store.
 Each card has a small bit of information about one item, why it was important to immigrants, and how much it weighs.
-There are two versions of these cards; one can be printed as full-pages and the other can be printed and cut out as actual cards.
+This section also has a worksheet for your student groups to fill out.
+This is where they will actual pack their wagon, do some math on its weight, and answer some questions.

-Educational Lesson and Activity: 90 Minutes
+Field Trip and Game: 90 Minutes

-This program is designed as an interactive game.
+You field trip at the museum is designed as an interactive game.
 Your students will learn about major landmarks such as Independence Rock, Fort Laramie, and other vital stops along the trail.
 They will also learn about many of the hardships that pioneers faced on the trek.
 Your students will encounter wild animals, hunting opportunities, disease, accidents, and more.
 We will utilize dice rolls to determine whether your students survive each of these dangers.
 The items your students chose to pack will also be incredibly important for their continental crossing.
 With a little luck, most of your students will make it to Oregon City.

 On our journey west, we will see many different human artifacts from this time period… along with some animal biofacts.
 Your students will see everything from christening gowns that are more than 150 years old, to a saw that used to amputate limbs on the frontier, to bear pelts, to hardtack, to pots and pans, to pioneer guns, and more!
 This program is sure to please teachers and students alike!